 Places we wouldn’t suggest taking a taxi to or from: the airport, across the bridge to the other side (tolls add up), during rush hour, or in general, places that can be easily reached by the MTR.

-Uber is in Hong Kong too, but we found it significantly more expensive than a taxi in the city.
+There is Uber in Hong Kong, but we found it significantly more expensive than a taxi in the city.
 Prices for Uber in Hong Kong got much better for longer distances like to the airport and the outer parts of the city.
 However, within the main city areas, we found Uber to be nearly twice as expensive as the normal red taxis in Hong Kong.

 9. Best Hong Kong Skyline At Victoria Harbour

-Right in front of the Hong Kong Cultural Center is a prime spot, the area closes at 11 p.m.
-The nearest MRT station is Tsim Sha Tsui only a ten-minute walk away.
+A prime spot is right in front of the Hong Kong Cultural Center.
+The area closes at 11 p.m.
+The nearest MRT station is Tsim Sha Tsui, which is only a ten-minute walk away.